Updated March 11, 2021

 While you might not be able to physically travel, you can virtually travel!
 Zoos and museums across the nation are promoting virtual tours of their facilities right now.
 You can even find virtual tours of different cities such as New York City.

 6. Make Tik Toks

-Tik Tok is the new Vine (or Musical.ly but I honestly didn’t really know Musical.ly well, I was a Vine kid).
+Tik Tok is still the most entertaining app since before the pandemic started.
 I’m embarrassed to admit that I danced for 15 years and was able to pick up choreography very quickly but for some reason, I can’t seem to learn Tik Tok dances.
 So, when I’m not doing homework or playing video games, I plan to become a Tik Tok pro.